How to Work Abroad as a Freelance Web Developer

 |Brett's view out onto a Cambodian beach.
 Not a bad working environment...

 Living abroad in a country like Cambodia is also a great cultural experience.
 Being exposed to the lifestyle here has opened my eyes in so many ways.
 It is amazing how people with so little can still be so happy.
 Sometimes we are too caught up in material items we forget to enjoy the really important things in life like family and friends.
 Every day while I am sitting on my balcony working, I see Cambodians just across the street living in ramshackle bamboo huts and using a bucket of cold water to shower outdoors, yet they are always smiling and friendly.
 You can hear them in the evening laughing and joking with friends in front of their homes.
 They are always ready for a party and with even the slightest prompting; speakers are brought out to kick off some dancing and karaoke.
 The sound of traditional Khmer music regularly comes floating in through my windows riding the breeze.

 Then I think back to all those angry people in South Florida.
-Driving their fancy $70,000 BMWs, screaming and cursing at the guy in the car in front of them because they didn’t press the gas quick enough when the light turned green, or yelling at some waiter for making the slightest mistake in their order.
-It’s no wonder so many people in America have heart attacks.
+Driving their fancy $80,000 BMWs and Mercedes, screaming and cursing at the guy in the car in front of them because they didn’t press the gas quick enough when the light turned green, or yelling at some waiter for making the slightest mistake in their order.
+It’s no wonder so many people in America have premature heart attacks.
 Take a note from the Cambodians and learn how to smile again.
 I have learned to remember to enjoy what I do have, since life could be much worse.